zhangyi667/myBlog/_posts/2015-03-19-three-ways-to-boost-angularjs.md

  	3, call bootstrap() method and pass the module as a param into it.

 {{% highlight javascript%}}
 	angular.element(document).ready(funciton(){

 	angular.bootstrap(document,['MyModule']);

 });
 {{% enghighlight %}}

+3. ####combination:

-3. in one .html file there can be multiple "ng-app" elements, as long as they are not nested angularjs would find the first ng-app and start the corresponding module, as for the others you should bootstrap it using the 2nd way.
+In one .html file there can be multiple "ng-app" elements, as long as they are not nested angularjs would find the first ng-app and start the corresponding module, as for the others you should bootstrap it using the 2nd way.
 This is not common.
 Do Not bind multiple modules in one page

 Details of how the angular bootstrap: